 I’ve written a lot about compensation plans.
 If you’ve read some of my articles on the topic you already know that compensation plan design is all about rewarding the behaviors you want to see from your distributors.
-But your options for rewarding and incentivizing distributors go beyond commissions—yet they can be an integral part of a wholistic approach to compensation.
+Your options for rewarding and incentivizing distributors go beyond commissions.
+Non-commission incentives can be an integral part of a wholistic approach to compensation.
 Creating incentives outside of your comp plan—think car programs and trips—gives you a chance to get creative.
 If you do it right you can get more—more loyalty, more excitement, more sales—for less money.

 Companies don’t usually publish the amount they pay out in incentives and trips.
 Our experience has been that network marketing and party plan companies allot different amounts to this portion of their budgets.
 Typically, we see companies allocate 2–5% of revenue to incentives.
 The compensation plan is the most important incentive that a company uses and is the single largest expense a company has.
 Several other types of incentives exist such as car bonuses, trips, rank recognition, and product rewards.
 You can use these tried and tested incentives in your own company or you can use them as inspiration for new incentives no one has thought of yet!

 One way to reward your distributors is by giving them cars.
 The industry has had car programs for years, and when properly structured, they can be compelling for both the distributors and the company.
 Car bonuses can be paid in the commission payout.
 There are several reasons to use a car bonus rather than paying the distributor more in plain commission money.

 First, the cars become a driving billboard for the company.
 Car programs can also foster a sense of “team spirit” if the car is a specific brand or color and all leaders have the same one like the famous Mary Kay Pink Cadillac.